-ICML 2012 full paper submissions are due February 24, 2012.
+There are two review cycles for ICML 2014, with full paper submissions due on October 4, 2013 and January 31, 2014.
 Reviewing will be blind to the identities of the authors, and therefore identifying information must not appear in any way in papers submitted for review.
-Submissions must be in PDF, 8 page length limit.
+Submissions must be in PDF, with an 8 page length limit (9 pages are allowed if the 9-th page contains only references).